EUV lithography optics from ZEISS

 The world's most powerful pulsed industrial laser

-To produce light with this wavelength, a special light source is needed: First of all, this is a high-power CO2 laser from TRUMPF.
-With 30 kilowatts of power – about twice as much as classic industrial lasers that cut through centimeter-thick steel – it is the most powerful pulsed industrial laser in the world.
+To produce light with this wavelength, a special light source is needed.
+First of all, this is a high-power CO2 laser from TRUMPF.
+With 30 kilowatts of power – about twice as much as classic industrial lasers that cut through centimeter thick steel – it is the most powerful pulsed industrial laser in the world.
 But the laser itself does not yet produce extreme ultraviolet light.

 This is how extreme ultraviolet light is created

 In order to generate the EUV light, ASML and TRUMPF designed a unique light source.
-In a plasma source developed by ASML, 50,000 droplets of tin are fired into a vacuum chamber every second, where they are struck by two consecutive pulses from a high-power CO2 laser from TRUMPF.
+In a plasma source developed by ASML, 50,000 droplets of tin are fired into a vacuum chamber every second.
+In there they are struck by two consecutive pulses from a high-power CO2 laser from TRUMPF.
 The so-called pre-pulse hits the tin droplets so that they virtually swell up.
 The trailing main pulse now hits the droplet at full power.
 This ignites the tin plasma, which emits the EUV radiation.
 To generate EUV light, the plasma has to be heated to a temperature of nearly 220,000 degrees Celsius.
 This is almost 40 times hotter than the average surface temperature of the sun.

 Optics with extreme precision

-Since ultraviolet light is absorbed by all materials – including air, ZEISS SMT created an optical system for the EUV lithography machine that operates in the vacuum chamber and is made up of curved mirrors.
+Since ultraviolet light is absorbed by all materials – including air, ZEISS SMT created an optical system for the EUV lithography machine.
+This operates in the vacuum chamber and is made up of curved mirrors.
 Even the smallest irregularities lead to imaging errors.
 Therefore, the world's most precise mirror with a multilayer coating (so-called Bragg mirror) was developed for EUV lithography.
 If you were to enlarge such a mirror to the size of Germany, the largest unevenness – the Zugspitze, so to speak – would be a whole 0.1 millimeters high.

 Extremely thin layers of silicon and molybdenum – only a few atomic layers thick – are vapor-deposited onto the glass surface.
 For this, up to 100 layers lie on top of each other here.
 A single layer would only reflect a good one percent of the light – the loss would be far too great.
 To increase the efficiency of the mirrors, ZEISS SMT has developed a unique coating system together with the Fraunhofer Institute IOF that requires atomic-based precision.
 The layer thicknesses are only a few nanometers thin.
 The result is a reflectivity that makes up to 70 percent of the light usable.
 This happens through constructive interference: the EUV light is reflected by individual layers in each case.
 When these are precisely superimposed, the light is amplified because the individual radiation waves are perfectly superimposed.